werebus/status-schedule/README.md

 Rake tasks
 ----------
-You can also interact with the Rake tasks directly
+You can also interact with the Rake tasks directly:

 * `rake "status:change[from,text,emoji]"` - Change status conditionally.
 This
     works the same as the whenever job explained above.